Proper Tire Repair

 Not all tires qualify to be repaired.
 Some tires have special repair limits, and others may have suffered damage too extensive to repair.
 The end results of returning a permanently weakened, or incorrectly repaired, tire to service could be catastrophic.

-Discount Tire Direct recommends always checking the tire damage against the RMA guidelines to ensure proper repair and safety.
+Discount Tire Direct recommends always checking the tire damage against the USTMA guidelines to ensure proper repair and safety.